ricardobnjunior/HU-PageScan/README.md

-## A Fully Convolutional Neural Network for Document Segmentation in Real-World Complex Backgrounds
+## HU-PageScan: A Fully Convolutional Neural Network for Document Segmentation in Real-World Complex Backgrounds

 This is an implementation of HU-PageScan on Python 3, Keras and Tensorflow.
 The training dataset is the Extended Smartdoc Dataset.
 The proposed model is based on U-net Architecture, which we halved the number of parameters.